4d/go-mobile/docs/4d/on-mobile-app-action.md

 This database method is called by 4D when a mobile application sends an action request.

-The database method receives required information from the mobile application in the $mobileInfo parameter (object), and must return the action status in the $status parameter (object).
+The database method receives required information from the mobile application in the *mobileInfo* parameter (object), and must return the action status in the *result* parameter (object).
 You must declare and initialize these parameters as follows:

 ```4d
  //On Mobile App Action database method
-#DECLARE ($mobileInfo : Object) -> $status : Object
+#DECLARE ($mobileInfo : Object) -> $result : Object
   // ...Code for the method
-$status:=New object() //do not forget to create the object to return
+$result:=New object() //do not forget to create the object to return
 ```

-The following properties are received in the **mobileInfo** object parameter:
+The following properties are received in the *mobileInfo* object parameter:

 |Property name||Type|Description|